Start path

 Low minimum deposit ($100 or less)

-Your first live account should be money you can afford to lose entirely. $100 lets you trade micro lots and feel real emotions without real damage.
+Your first live account should be money you can afford to lose entirely.
+A low minimum lets you feel real emotions without overfunding a learning account.

 Clean, simple platform